Brest, Belarus

 ulitsa Mitskevicha (Mitskevich Street)

-Adam Mitskevich bust
+Adam Mitskevich memorial bust

 The mansions with columns, dating from the early 19th century, are seen on the northern side of the street between Komsomolskaya Street and Sovietskaya Street